rusq/slackdump/README.rst

 IDs or URLs can be passed on the command line or read from a file (using the ``-i`` command line flag), in that file, every ID or URL should be placed on a separate line.
-Slackdump can automatically detect the type of input.
+Slackdump can automatically detect if it's an ID or a URL.

 Providing the list on the command line
 ++++++++++++++++++++++++++++++++++++++